Orekaria/motorhome_step/README.md

 - 1x 4700uF capacitor to prevent power drops

 ## Low power usage
-  - Voltage 3.2V
+  - Voltage 4V.
+The lowest current consumption was at 3.2V but 2 regulators should be used and the diode removed; 1 regulator for the relays + 1 for the arduino.
+Each switch regulator draws 200nA, which exceeds the gains of ~100nA.
   - The Arduino speed has been reduced from 16Mhz to 8Mhz.
 3.3V requires 8Mhz.
-Also it consumes less power
+Also it consumes less power.
   - The Arduino is put in deep sleep mode waiting for an interrupt to be fired
   - Arduino's pins are all set as INPUT/OUTPUT, because INPUT-PULLUP increases current consumption by 50-80nA per pin
   - Interrupts can be fired by both buttons and by the motion detector